Skip to main content

 Figure \(\PageIndex{8}\) shows an interactive iCn3D model of the medium-chain acyl-CoA dehydrogenase from pig liver mitochondria with octanoyl-CoA, a substrate (3MDE)

-Just two subunits of the biologically active tetramer are shown (dark gray and cyan).
+Two subunits of the biologically active tetramer are shown (dark gray and cyan).
 FAD is shown in each subunit (sticks, CPK colors, labeled).
 A bound substrate, octanoyl-CoA (spacefill, CPK colors, labeled CO8) is also shown in each subunit.
-The catalytic base, Glu 376, is shown in sticks, CPK colors, and labeled.
+The catalytic base, Glu 376, is depicted in sticks, with CPK colors and labeled.

 The structures of the unliganded and acyl-CoA forms of the enzymes are very similar, so there are no large conformational changes on binding octanoyl-CoA.
-The ligand binds to the enzyme at the rectus (re) face of the FAD with the acyl chain buried.
-The fatty acyl chain of the thioester substrate is buried inside of the polypeptide and the 3'-AMP moiety is close to the surface of the tetrameric enzyme molecule.
+The ligand binds to the enzyme at the FAD's rectus (re) face with the acyl chain buried.
+The fatty acyl chain of the thioester substrate is buried inside the polypeptide, and the 3'-AMP moiety is close to the surface of the tetrameric enzyme molecule.
 The carbonyl oxygen of octanoyl-CoA interacts with the ribityl 2'-hydroxyl group of the FAD and the main-chain carbonyl oxygen of Glu-376.
-Glu-376 acts as a general base as it removed the alpha proton in the reaction.
+Glu-376 acts as a general base, removing the alpha proton in the reaction.

 Step 2.
 Enoyl CoA hydratase

-This enzyme catalyzes a hydration step of the double bond between the α and β carbons (C2 and C3), adding an OH group to the β carbon, in a reaction that poses little energy barrier.
-A likely mechanism for enoyl-CoA hydratase is shown in Figure \(\PageIndex{9}\).
+This enzyme catalyzes a hydration step of the double bond between the α and β carbons (C2 and C3), adding an OH group to the β carbon, in a reaction that poses a low energy barrier.
+Figure \(\PageIndex{9}\) shows a likely mechanism for enoyl-CoA hydratase.

 Figure \(\PageIndex{9}\): Mechanism for enoyl-CoA hydratase